Scottie35/PikaJS/README.md

 You can override these if you want for AJAX calls, or just for fun because you're nuts.

-Also included are several internal methods, which you can check out and use if you want.
+Also included are several other internal methods, which you can check out and use if you want.
 I'll just summarize them below.

 #### $.merge(first, second)